 There are a number of ways in….

-- Graduate entry is via a two-year work training programme (external website), where you earn a graduate diploma after probation.
-Or there’s a two-year national leadership development programme called Police Now (external website).
+- Graduate entry is via a two-year work training programme where you earn a graduate diploma after probation.
+Further details can be found on the Joining the Police website.
+Or there’s a two-year national leadership development programme on the Police Now website.

-- There are also routes into policing that don’t need a degree in advance too such as the Police Constable Degree Apprenticeship (external website), where you can earn and learn on the job, and end up with a degree at the end of the programme.
+- Visit the Joining the Police website to find out about routes into policing that don’t need a degree in advance too such as the Police Constable Degree Apprenticeship, where you can earn and learn on the job, and end up with a degree at the end of the programme.

 Ready to make a difference?

-Become one of the 20,000 officers being recruited now.
-To find out more visit the Joining the Police website (external website).
+Find out about becoming one of the 20,000 officers being recruited now on the Joining the Police website.